 04 November: Parliament sits and acts of attainder passed against Lancastrians including Henry VI and Margaret of Anjou.

 John de la Pole (Earl of Lincoln) born around this year.

 February Edward IV gives Henry Tudor into the guardianship of Lord Herbert who takes him to Raglan Castle.
 Herbert plans to marry Henry to his daughter Maud.

-May 5 Battle of Hexham Henry VI becomes a fugitive.
-He finds shelter with Sir John Pennington of Muncaster Castle; the Pudsey Family of Bolton Hall, Bolton By Bowland and Waddington Hall, Waddington.
+15 May: Battle of Hexham Henry VI becomes a fugitive.
+Henry Beaufort is executed, He finds shelter with Sir John Pennington of Muncaster Castle; the Pudsey Family of Bolton Hall, Bolton By Bowland and Waddington Hall, Waddington.

-July Henry is caught and taken to London.
+13 July: Henry VI is caught and taken to London.
 He is bound to his saddle, and imprisoned in the Tower.